A sperm analysis involves checking a sample of semen for overall sperm health.

 People may require a sperm analysis for different reasons.
 Some individuals or couples will request a sperm analysis if they are having difficulty conceiving.

-In couples that have been unable to conceive, some estimates suggest that there is a male factor present in 40 to 50 percent of cases.
+In couples that have been unable to conceive, some estimates suggest that there is a male factor present in

 - low sperm count in a sample of semen